arahagikoa/space_sim/README.md

 # Space Simulations

-A C++-based space simulation project visualizing the gravitational effects of a black hole.
+A C++ based space simulation project visualizing the gravitational effects of a black hole.
 Currently, the simulation renders a **2D gravitational lensing** effect, with ongoing development for a **3D black hole simulation**.
 In the future I am planning on adding more elements such as: 3D simulation, thruster simulation, ...